 So, by now you’ve decided if a planner is something that might interest you.
 You’ve even thought through what size binder and paper might work best for you.
 Now its time to shop for the “big purchase”.
 The binder is where the majority of your expense will be.
 That said, you don’t have to buy the most expensive planner binder in the world for this to be the best option for you.
 You might prefer to start with a binder you can find at your local big box retailer.
 Secondhand binders occasionally come up on Ebay and last season’s colors or designs might pop up on Amazon or Ebay as well so there’s the potential to do some comparison shopping.

 Obviously, aesthetics and personal preferences are the first order of business when choosing a binder.
 Binders come in an array of materials from Italian leather to canvas and fabric.
 There are leatherette options as well.
 Most manufacturers feature sturdy, durable leather for the majority of their planners.
 This is fine with me but other folks might want to consider the non-leather options for price or personal reasons.
-Some leather planners can get very pricey (I’m talking to you, Smythson of Bond Street.) so proceed with caution.
+Some leather planners can get very pricey (I’m talking to you, Smythson of Bond Street and PLOTTER.) so proceed with caution.
 DayRunner, Filofax, Franklin Covey and Kikki K planner binders can all be had, in leather, for less than $100.
 On sale, you can find them closer to $60 or $70.

 Non-leather binders at the Personal/Compact size can start around $40-$50.
 In a world where an A5 Moleskine notebook costs upwards of $20, $40 doesn’t sound so bad for a reusable notebook cover.

 Binder are available with an array of closures — some have a strap with a snap or magnet to keep them closed, some zip closed, some have elastics that run horizontally or vertically, and some have no closure at all.
 Again, this gives you lots of options so that you can choose what look you prefer.